UCI-EECS113-Spring17/Nin10do/docs/source/8b_iop_applications.rst

 Application projects for peripherals that ship with Pynq (e.g. Pmods and Grove peripherals) can also be found in the same location.
 Each project is contained in a separate folder.

-The Makefile uses the .hdf file to create the Hardware Platform.
+The makefile uses the .hdf file to create the Hardware Platform.
 The BSP can then be created.
 The application projects will also be compiled automatically as part of this process.

-The Makefile requires SDK to be installed, and can be run from Windows, or Linux.
+The makefile requires SDK to be installed, and can be run from Windows, or Linux.

 To run ``make`` from Windows, open SDK, and choose a temporary workspace (make sure this path is external to the downloaded GitHub repository).
 From the *Xilinx Tools* menu, select *Launch Shell*